 Join a professional organization

 Professional organizations have experienced a resurgence in recent years as professionals seek a place to grow their networks in innovative ways.
-Groups like Summit and Levo offer the opportunity to develop strategic social capital, grow professionally, and learn from peers.
+Groups like Summit offer the opportunity to develop strategic social capital, grow professionally, and learn from peers.
 Beyond these more formal platforms, there are countless professional organizations on LinkedIn and Facebook promoting active engagement and a dynamic exchange of ideas and insights.
 Learning from your professional network is crucial to staying up-to-date with what’s happening in your industry and establishing important contacts that can lead to future opportunities, mentoring, and potential referrals.

 Stay up to date with the latest trends